-Sales of substantial amounts of our Class A Ordinary Shares in the public market after the completion of this offering and from the sale of shares held by the Resale Shareholder through the Resale Prospectus, or the perception that these sales could occur could adversely affect the market price of our shares and could materially impair our ability to raise capital through equity offerings in the future.
+Sales of substantial amounts of our Class A Ordinary Shares in the public market after the completion of this offering, or the perception that these sales could occur could adversely affect the market price of our shares and could materially impair our ability to raise capital through equity offerings in the future.
 Prior to the sale of our shares in this offering, we have 33,300,000 Class A Ordinary Shares outstanding.
-The shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, and shares held by the Resale Shareholder may also be sold in the public market subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the Resale Shareholder' shares are not subject to lock-up agreements.
+The shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, and shares may also be sold in the public market subject to the restrictions in Rule 144 and Rule 701 under the Securities Act.
 There will be 34,800,000 Class A Ordinary Shares outstanding immediately after this offering.
 In connection with this offering, our directors and officers named in the section "Management" and 5% or greater shareholders have agreed not to sell any shares until six (6) months after the date of the effective date of the registration statement of which this prospectus forms a part without the prior written consent of the representative of the underwriters, subject to certain exceptions, unless the underwriters release these securities from these restrictions.
-Because the securities held by our Resale Shareholder are not subject to similar lock-up restrictions, the Resale Shareholder may freely sell their shares in the open market subject to the restrictions in Rule 144 and Rule 701 under the Securities Act.
-The Resale Shareholder may be willing to accept a lower sales price than the price investors pay in this offering, which could substantially lower the market price of our Ordinary Shares.
-We cannot predict what effect, if any, market sales of securities held by the Resale Shareholder or any other shareholder or the availability of these securities for futu
+We cannot predict what effect, if any, market sales of securities held by any other shareholder or the availability of these securities for future sale will have on the market price of our shares.
+See "Underwriting" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.